Every day millions of words are being put down on websites to attract more readers and, hopefully more customers.

 One of the easiest ways to find more content is by searching for the keywords your article already ranks for.
 When you do, you can find some natural ideas for additional sub-sections for your content by looking at Google’s own “people also ask” feature:

 These questions are the keywords or phrases that Google clearly seems to think are relevant to your query.
-And most of the time there are some good questions in there that you can use to thicken your existing content and make it more in-depth.
-Just remember though, that the Google robot forms these questions so sometimes they might be worded a bit strangely.
-Don’t just copy and paste these additional questions, but rephrase them the best way you can for your audience.
+And most of the time, there are some good questions in there that you can use to thicken your existing content and make it more in-depth.
+Just remember, though, that the Google robot forms these questions, so sometimes they might be worded a bit strangely.
+Don’t just copy and paste these additional questions; rephrase them the best way you can for your audience.

 And if your keyword doesn’t give you any “People also ask” suggestions, there are always still the Google suggestions at the bottom of the page:

 Add an editors note for transparency

 Especially when creating evergreen content that does not include a publication date, it is always interesting for the reader to know how up-to-date the information is.

 Adding a little editor’s note at the top or bottom of your post can greatly help here.
-It also helps in transparency if you do include a date on your post. (it might look weird if the publication date is newer than the comments below the post).
+It also helps transparency if you include a date on your post. (it might look weird if the publication date is newer than the comments below the post).

 Update the meta description on your post.